Mimris/mimris/README.md

 ## The codebase

-Akmclient is a collection of functions and components written in TypeScript and React for a modeling application.
+AKM client is a collection of functions and components written in TypeScript and React for a modeling application.
 The functions and components are responsible for handling various tasks such as updating the properties of objects and relationships, handling events on the diagram, toggling tasks, dispatching data to the store, and loading data from local storage.
 The code also includes functions for setting and updating the focus of the application, refreshing the objects, and handling the state of the application.
 Overall, the code is used to manage the state and behavior of the modeling application.